duke-office-research-informatics/dracs/README.md

 * a css reset is highly recommended -- use the reset in `assets/reset.css` of this repo for guaranteed interoperablility with DRACS -- or feel free to use your own.
 * start importing and using the components!
 For more info on component API's, see the documentation provided in this repo.

+Special Note:
+If you are affiliated with a CTSA institution, please provide your name, email address and CTSA institution name.
+We would like to keep up with these collaborations.

 ### How do I set up the documentation? ###

 * Node and NPM are required to run this repo -- please install them if you have not previously.